-- (a) Honors Algebra II/Trig is a 3-trimester course (1.5 credits).
-Students also have the option of taking 2 trimesters of honors or non-honors math (1.0 credit) and Physical Education (0.5 credit) or another elective, if Physical Education is taken as a Zero Hour course. - (b) Students have the option of taking AP American Government, which is a 2-trimester course (1.0 credit).
-Students who choose this option will not be able to take a full year of a World Language their senior year.
+- a.
+Honors Algebra II/Trig is a 3-trimester course (1.5 credits).
+Students also have the option of taking 2 trimesters of honors or non-honors math (1.0 credit). - b.
+Students have the option of taking AP American Government, which is a 2-trimester course (1.0 credit).
+Students who choose this option will not be able to take a full year of a World Language their senior year. - c.
+Students are not required to complete AP coursework to earn Project Lead the Way (PLTW) distinction, however, participation in these classes is highly encouraged. - d.
+Summer school may be required for students as needed.